jundalisay/superb/content/en/research/poincare/science/chapter-02c.md

 We must learn how to compare the interval which separates any two terms.
 On this condition alone will the continuum become measurable, and the operations of arithmetic be applicable.
 This can only be done by the aid of a new and special convention; and this convention is, that in such a case the interval between the terms A and B is equal to the interval which separates
-C and D. For instance, we started with the integers, and between two consecutive sets we intercalated n interme- diary sets; by convention we now assume these new sets to be equidistant.
+C and D. For instance, we started with the integers, and between two consecutive sets we intercalated n intermediary sets; by convention we now assume these new sets to be equidistant.

 This is one of the ways of defining the addition of two magnitudes; for if the interval AB is by definition equal to the interval CD, the interval AD will by definition be the sum of the intervals AB and AC.
 This definition is very largely, but not altogether, arbi-